MicrosoftDocs/dataexplorer-docs/data-explorer/dashboard-customize-visuals.md

 To render the funnel visual, select a category column and value column.

-Funnels are useful to visualize usage or acquasition data across different stages to evaluate the progress between 1 stage and the next one.
+Funnels are useful to visualize usage or acquisition data across different stages to evaluate the progress between 1 stage and the next one.

 ## Customize visuals